Jimmy Hill: Football Pundit & Emergency Linesman

 Jimmy Hill After Dinner Speaking

 Jimmy would often refer to the incident in his after dinner speaking engagements.
-Comicus provides several ex-footballers, pundits, managers & commentators such as Chris Kamara, Glen Hoodle, Sir Geoff Hurst, Trevor Brooking, Harry Redknapp, Alan Mullery, Lou Macari, Kevin Keegan, Sammy Mcllroy, Teddy Sheringham, Garry Richardson, Jim Rosenthal among many others for speaking engagements.
+Comicus provides several ex-footballers, pundits, managers & commentators such as Chris Kamara, Glen Hoodle, Sir Geoff Hurst, Trevor Brooking, Harry Redknapp, Alan Mullery, Lou Macari, Kevin Keegan, Sammy Mcllroy, Teddy Sheringham, Jim Rosenthal among many others for speaking engagements.

 More About Jimmy Hill